Ricardo Rodríguez (football manager)

-Ricardo Rodríguez Suárez ([riˈkaɾðo roˈðɾiɣeθ]; born 3 April 1974), is a Spanish football coach.
-He was most recently the head coach of the J1 League club Urawa Red Diamonds.
-He was declared the best coach of the J1 League in the 2020–21 season, in which he conquered the Emperor's Cup.
-Also, he won the Japanese Supercup in 2022.
+Ricardo Rodríguez Suárez ([riˈkaɾðo roˈðɾiɣeθ]; born 3 April 1974), is a Spanish football coach who is the manager of J1 League club Kashiwa Reysol.
+He was declared the best coach of the J1 League in the 2021 season, in which he won the Emperor's Cup with Urawa Red Diamonds.
+Also, he won the Japanese Super Cup in 2022.

 Education

 Born in Oviedo, Asturias, Rodríguez was a Real Oviedo youth graduate, but a serious knee injury forced him to leave his footballing career.
 He has a bachelor's degree in Physical Activity and Sport Sciences from the University of A Coruña (1994–1998), and between 2000 and 2002 he obtained a PhD in Physical Activity and Sport Sciences at the University of Oviedo while studying a master's degree in Sports High Performance provided by the Spanish Olympic Committee at the same time.

 From 2003 until 2006, Rodríguez completed the necessary studies to obtain the coaching badge from UEFA Pro License, provided by the Spanish Football Federation.